openSUSE/news-o-o/_posts/2013-11-18-opensuse-summit-was-geeko-awesome.markdown

 **Have you ever used KIWI?
 Would you like to?**
 Robert Schweikert went into all the details about image building with KIWI in his 4-hour workshop that took place on Saturday 16 November.
 Everybody had their own laptop with the latest openSUSE version (13.1) installed.
 With Roberts instructions participants had the opportunity to explore the possibilities of KIWI and learn how to create their own images.
 For some this took a bit longer than expected, others just kept chatting it up even after the workshop was over!

-If you missed the event, make sure you go through the extensive wiki about KIWI and donâ€™t hesitate to send your question to our [geeko project mailing list](mailto:opensuse-project@opensuse.org), where fellow geekos can guide you in the right direction for fast and easy image building with our cool community tool, KIWI.
+If you missed the event, make sure you go through the extensive wiki about KIWI and don’t hesitate to send your question to our [geeko project mailing list](mailto:opensuse-project@opensuse.org), where fellow geekos can guide you in the right direction for fast and easy image building with our cool community tool, KIWI.

-Andrian SchrÃ¶ter took us for a dive into the world of OBS or Open Build Service, a useful tool developed within the openSUSE project, that can be used by anyone to package for any Linux distro.
+Andrian Schröter took us for a dive into the world of OBS or Open Build Service, a useful tool developed within the openSUSE project, that can be used by anyone to package for any Linux distro.
 If you would like to find out more, make sure you stay tuned for OBS workshops and presentations in future openSUSE events - we hold them regularly if you need extra help in getting started with packaging yourself.

-And thatâ€™s only some of the interesting stuff going on here...
+And that’s only some of the interesting stuff going on here...
 There is nothing cooler than talking in person to the developers of your favorite tool!

 ## More awesomeness?